PGM-17 Thor: Phase I test launches

-The final three Thor tests during 1957 were all successful.
-1958 began with back-to-back failures.
+The final three Thor tests during 1957 were all successful, but 1958 began with back-to-back failures.
 Thor 114 was destroyed by Range Safety 150 seconds into launch when the guidance system lost power and Thor 120's engine shut down slightly under two minutes after liftoff.
 The telemetry system had experienced a power failure during launch, so the reason for the engine cutoff could not be satisfactorily determined.

-On 19 April, Missile 121 dropped back onto LC-17B and exploded, putting the pad out of action for three months.
+On 19 April 1958, Missile 121 dropped back onto LC-17B and exploded, putting the pad out of action for three months.
 A fuel duct collapse was believed to have been the culprit.

 On 22 April, Missile 117, carrying the first Able upper stage, lost thrust and broke up at T+146 seconds due to a turbopump failure.

 The Jupiter, Thor, and Atlas missiles all used a variant of the Rocketdyne LR-79 engine and all three suffered launch failures due to a marginal turbopump design.
 There were two separate problems with the pumps.
 The first was the discovery during testing at Huntsville that the lubricant oil tended to foam at high altitude as the air pressure decreased.
 The other was that pump shaft vibration from the nearly 10,000 RPM operating speed would cause the bearings to come out of their sockets, resulting in the pump abruptly seizing up.
 The Army had suspended Jupiter launches for four months until the turbopump issues could be resolved, and as a result no more pump failures affected that program.

 In contrast, the USAF's General Schreiver rejected the idea of sending Thor and Atlas missiles back to the factory so as to not delay the testing program.
 Instead, in-field modifications to pressurize the turbopump gearboxes and use an oil with a different viscosity that was less prone to foaming were conducted.
 Modified bearing retainers were not installed.
 Subsequently, six consecutive Thor and Atlas launches failed during February–April 1958, several due to turbopump problems.
-The following four months did not include any turbopump failures, but the 17 August launch of the world's first lunar probe on Thor-Able 127 ended in an explosion due to a turbopump failure.
+The following four months did not include any turbopump failures, but the 17 August 1958, launch of the world's first lunar probe on Thor-Able 127 ended in an explosion due to a turbopump failure.
 A month later, Atlas 6B also suffered a turbopump failure and the Air Force gave in and agreed to replace the turbopumps in all of their missiles, after which there were no more launch failures due to a turbopump problem.

 Five successful Thor tests were conducted in June–July 1958, the last one carrying a mouse named Wickie on a biological mission; the capsule sank into the ocean and could not be recovered.
 Thor 126 (26 July) lost thrust 50 seconds into launch when a LOX valve inadvertently closed.
 The vehicle pitched down and broke up from aerodynamic loads.
-On 30 July, six Douglas technicians were severely burned, three fatally, when a LOX valve failed at the Thor static test stand in Sacramento, California.
+On 30 July 1958, six Douglas technicians were severely burned, three fatally, when a LOX valve failed at the Thor static test stand in Sacramento, California.